 Kidada Williams

-Kidada E. Williams (here's a bio for introductions) researches African Americans' experiences of racist violence.
-Here at Wayne State, she teaches courses on African American history, U.S. history and historical research methods.
+Kidada E. Williams (here's a bio for introductions) is a historian and professor who researches African Americans' experiences of racist violence.
+At Wayne State, she teaches African American history, U.S. history and historical research methods.

 Williams began this work as a graduate student researching the Underground Railroad in Washtenaw County, Michigan and co-creating a bus tour.
 She has given talks at a variety of public institutions.
-She contributes to NEH Summer Seminars and Institutes and is on the Zinn Project's roster of People's Historians, both of which help K-12 teachers broaden their understandings of U.S. history and develop new strategies for teaching challenging subject matter.
-She has appeared on Skip Gates's PBS award-winning series, Reconstruction: America after the Civil War, Nikole Hannah-Jones's "The 1619 Project" series on Hulu and rebroadcast on ABC, NPR's "Morning Edition" and "On Point," WDET's "Detroit Today," and "BackStory with the American History Guys."
-Her writing has appeared in The New York Times, DAME, Slate, and Bridge Magazine.
+She has contributed to NEH Summer Seminars and Institutes and was on the Zinn Education Project's roster of People's Historians, both of which helped K-12 teachers broaden their understandings of U.S. history and develop new strategies for teaching challenging subject matter.
+She appeared on Skip Gates's PBS award-winning series Reconstruction: America after the Civil War, Nikole Hannah-Jones's "The 1619 Project" series on Hulu and rebroadcast on ABC, NPR's "Morning Edition" and "On Point," WDET's "Detroit Today," and "BackStory with the American History Guys."
+Her writing has appeared in The New York Times, DAME, Slate and Bridge Magazine.
+Williams' work contributed to her 2024 election to the Society of American Historians.

 Williams is also one of the co-developers of #CharlestonSyllabus, a crowd-sourced project that helped people understand the historical context surrounding the 2015 racial massacre at Charleston's Emanuel AME Church.